- Cheshire biofuel plant sources DAF wastewater treatment

 - Treatment process helps client meet discharge consent

-Andrew Haywood, Utility and Industrial Sales Manager of WPL said: “The WPL DAF system will become an integrated part of this brand new biofuel processing plant which is being built on a brownfield site.
+Andrew Haywood, Utility and Industrial Sales Manager said: “The DAF system will become an integrated part of this brand new biofuel processing plant which is being built on a brownfield site.
 The DAF system was delivered in February and will be mechanically and electrically installed in April.

 Argent Energy, is required as part of its planning consent to remove as much of the residual fats, oil and grease as possible from the wastewater discharged into the sewerage network.

-The WPL DAF system, with its main components manufactured in stainless steel, is low maintenance and is fitted with numerous testing and sampling points.
-Once the biodiesel site begins processing later in 2016, tests will take place to ensure the DAF system is removing the highest possible level of solids from the wastewater.
+The DAF system, with its main components manufactured in stainless steel, is low maintenance and is fitted with numerous testing and sampling points.
+Once the biodiesel site begins processing later in the year, tests will take place to ensure the DAF system is removing the highest possible level of solids from the wastewater.

-Simon Kimber, WPL Sales and Marketing Director said, “This contract is an important one for WPL as we take on an ever increasing range of projects managing all types of wastewater.
+Simon Kimber, Sales and Marketing Director said, “This contract is important as we take on an ever increasing range of projects managing all types of wastewater.
 However difficult the effluent, we are confident we have the technology to treat it.”

 Argent Energy’s Motherwell works is the only biofuel plant in the UK to use full distillation technology – which results in a very homogenous and clear biodiesel.
 This fuel is not only blended with standard diesel for retail, but is now used in high bio-blends by bus and truck fleets around the UK who benefit from making large reductions in greenhouse gas emissions.